Moriarty (podcast)

 Moriarty is a mystery drama podcast written by creator and executive producer Charles Kindinger, and produced by Treefort Media and Audible.
 Based on the works of Arthur Conan Doyle, the drama stars Dominic Monaghan as Professor James Moriarty and Phil LaMarr as Sherlock Holmes.

 The 10-episode first season, entitled The Devil's Game, was released July 7, 2022.
 The second season, entitled The Silent Order was released on November 9, 2023, with Helen Mirren and Anya Chalotra joining the cast.
+The third and final season, The Great Chaos, released on April 30, 2026, with Ben Kingsley playing Moriarty's father.

 A German language version was released in November 2024.

 Plot

 Moriarty: The Devils Game offers a different take on the familiar story of Sherlock Holmes, asking "What if Holmes' most villainous nemesis was actually an innocent man?"
 The podcast recasts Professor James Moriarty as a desperate fugitive framed for murder.